ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 We are not currently accepting community contributions.
 However, we encourage you to open `git issues`_ for bugs, comments or feature requests.

 Review this content periodically to learn when and how to make contributions in the future.
+For the latest information on open issues, see:

 .. _git issues:
    https://github.com/ansible-collections/ibm_zos_core/issues